AmirUCR/RNA-seq-Pipeline/README.md

 transcriptomics experiments.
 Public data obtained from [Tewari, R., et al. Cell Rep., 2020 ](https://pmc.ncbi.nlm.nih.gov/articles/PMC7016506/)

+This is the same pipeline I wrote and used in a collaborative work under the supervision of Prof. [Karine Le Roch]([url](https://profiles.ucr.edu/app/home/profile/karinel))

 Reads must be downloaded from SRA PRJNA542367 and placed under `reads/untrimmed/` – We do this below.

 ## Pipeline steps: